 The value of zener diode D1 can be selected depending on the lowest or the minimum voltage output requirement from the bench power supply.

 The T2 rating will depend on the R1 value.
-Since the voltage across R1 will be always 0.7 V, the VCE of T2 becomes immaterial, and can be any minimum value.
+Since the voltage at collector of T2 will be always equal to Vin, the VCE of T2 should be higher than the Vin or the input supply.
 The Id of T2 should be such it is able to handle the base current of T1, as determined by the value of R1

 The same rules apply for T3 also.